nayeemmz/cmsc426Spring2021/pano.md

 <a name='intro'></a>
 ## Introduction

-The purpose of this project is to stitch two or more images in order to create one seamless panorama image.
-Each image should have few repeated local features (around $$30$$--$$50\%$$ or more, empirically chosen).
+The purpose of this project is to stitch two or more images in order to create one seamless panorama image using techniques described in the [paper](http://matthewalunbrown.com/papers/cvpr05.pdf) by Matthew Brown et al. Each image should have few repeated local features (around $$30$$--$$50\%$$ or more, empirically chosen).
 In this project, you need to capture multiple such images.
 Note that your camera motion should be limited to purely translational or purely rotational around the camera center.
 The following method of stitching images should work for most image sets but you'll need to be creative for working on harder image sets.

 <div class="fig figcenter fighighlight">